ansys/pyansys-dev-guide/README.rst

 - API Reference containing `Sphinx autosummary API documentation <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`_.
 - User guide containing basic examples, thorough description of the library, use case scenarios, descriptive examples explaining methodology.
 - Examples consisting of Jupyter Notebooks.
-- Contributing section, which can be linked to general "Contributing" section of the About page.
+- Contributing section, which can be linked to general "Contributing" section of this "About" repository.

 For more information about the structure of the documentation directory, see `pyansys-sphinx-theme <https://sphinxdocs.pyansys.com/>`_.